-April Perry, the co-founder of the websites Power of Moms and Learn Do Become, shares a step-by-step process for getting out of overwhelm.
-April has spent thousands of hours developing time management systems that help important people–from business leaders to mothers–organize their *minds* so they can focus on their true priorities, get more done, and be more present with their families during downtime.
+April Perry, the co-founder of the websites Power of Moms and Learn Do Become, shares a step-by-step process for accomplishing big projects, even when you have very little free time.
+April has spent thousands of hours developing an organization system that help important people–from business leaders to mothers–control the chaos in their *minds* so they can focus on their true priorities,.

 In this episode, April explains this process in detail:

 1) Make an ACCURATE list of all of the projects you have brewing in your mind.
 (Include for your family, for you, and beyond.)

 2) Narrow that list to no more than 7-8 projects to tackle this month.
 Put that shorter list in a visible place to reference often.

 3) Using that list, identify tiny “next actions” that will move each project forward.

 For more on April’s organizational programs, start with this FREE training, How to Finally Stop Drowning in Piles: https://sb244.isrefer.com/go/TRAINSTEP1/podcast3in30

 **There are a few tickets left to my workshops in Idaho happening in January and February.
 I’d love to meet you!
 3in30podcast.com/workshops

 **Sign up to receive a copy of our monthly newsletter with ALL of the takeaways from that months’ episodes: 3in30podcast.com/takeaways

 **Find me on Instagram and say hi! https://www.instagram.com/3in30podcast/